timcom-pro/tonwiki/README.md

 # tonwiki
-The Open Network Wikipedia: the chronicle described by the Community
+The Open Network Wikipedia: chronicle described by the Community